techwithgbenga/news-aggregator-sentiment/README.md

 pip install -r requirements.txt
 ```
 3. Configure the Application:
-- Edit config.json to add your news sources, email credentials, and customize settings.
+Edit config.json to add your news sources, email credentials, and customize settings.
+Note: Replace the example URLs and CSS selectors with real news websites and appropriate selectors.
+Also, secure your email credentials and consider using environment variables or a secrets manager in a production environment.

-4. Run the Application:
+5. Run the Application:
 ```bash
 python news_aggregator.py
 ```